UBC-MDS/exploratory-data-viz/chapters/en/module4.md

 <opt text="<code>'object'</code>">

-This is a pandas dtype and not a reconizable Altair type.
+This is a pandas dtype and not a recognizable Altair type.

 </opt>